Velocidex/velociraptor-docs/content/knowledge_base/tips/registry_finder.md

+---
-# How do I search for registry keys
+title: How do I search for registry keys?
+---

 To search the registry simply use the "registry" accessor with the `Windows.Search.FileFinder` artifact.